Freshly caught fish is delicious, no matter how you slice it.

 Umu | Mayfair

-A gorgeous, dark, woody cocoon tucked down a Mayfair side street, accessibly only by placing your hand on a magic panel.
-Head chef Yoshinori Ishii is so devoted to the craft of sushi, he’s trained the Cornish fishermen who supply the swimmers in the ancient Japanese art of ike jime; a humane slaughter method that’s not only kinder to the fish, but also stops them releasing stress hormones that can toughen up the meat.
+A gorgeous, dark, woody cocoon tucked down a Mayfair side street, accessible only by placing your hand on a magic panel.
+Executive Chef Ryo Kamatsu is so devoted to the craft of sushi, he’s helped to train the Cornish fishermen who supply the swimmers in the ancient Japanese art of ike jime; a humane slaughter method that’s not only kinder to the fish, but also stops them releasing stress hormones that can toughen up the meat.
 The result?
 Melt-in-the-mouth classics (yellowtail, tuna belly, salmon and mackerel) alongside innovative combinations (langoustine and ginger, eel and caviar rolls), served alongside one of the most comprehensive sake lists in Europe.

 Chisou | Mayfair & Knightsbridge